mooseyscountrygarden.com » Garden Articles » Gardening Articles 2008« A Foliage Fix | How Gardeners Shop »

 White Iceberg Rose

 Obviously my garden is overflowing with every shade of green.
 Show me a paint chart, and I'll match every second tint with a winter leaf or a blade.
-But green things can be soooooo - boring?
-Did I really write that?
+I love the greens.

 Various leaves.